 Viviana Herrera Vargas has joined our staff as Latin America Program Coordinator for one year, replacing Kirsten Francescone while she is on maternity leave.
 Viviana’s work has focused on the intersection of human rights and the extractive sector in Latin America.
 She has a master’s degree in International Studies from the University of Montreal, and spent three years in Bolivia working on the socio-environmental impacts of large-scale mega-dam projects on Indigenous and peasant communities and ecosystems in the Amazon.

-Communications and Outreach Coordinator Jamie Kneen leads MiningWatch’s social media and public engagement work as well as strategic research and communications.
+Outreach Coordinator Jamie Kneen leads MiningWatch’s social media and public engagement work as well as strategic research and communications.
 His responsibilities also include the organisation’s research and advocacy in Africa and, until recently, Latin America, as well as on uranium mining and environmental assessment policy and practice in Canada.
 With a degree in Biology (ecology) from McGill University, Jamie has been involved with environmental and resource management issues, including mining, and mostly related to indigenous land rights, for many years.

 Resource Development and Administrative Coordinator Diana Martin leads the development and operations of MiningWatch's fundraising program.
 Her work includes coordinating relationships with individual and institutional donors and supporters, overseeing grant opportunities with current and prospective funders, providing financial management, and working with the Board of Directors’ fundraising and governance committees.
 She has worked in the non-profit sector since 2010 and is a member of the Association of Fundraising Professionals.